BEGINNER'S GUIDE

 • While daylilies grow in all 50 states, from Alaska to Florida, not all daylilies will grow well in all climates.
 You should try and select those that do well in your area.
 If you live in the north where winters are harsh, I would avoid the more tender, evergreen cultivars, while if you live in the deep south I would avoid the dormant cultivars which tend to require a lengthy cold spell for them to perform well.
 This will not guarantee that a particular cultivar will do well in your area, but it greatly increases the odds in your favor.

 • Select popular cultivars.
 If lots of people like them, there are probably good reasons (like beauty and performance).
-The AHS conducts a popularity poll every year and the results are tabulated by region and published on the AHS website.
+The ADS conducts a popularity poll every year and the results are tabulated by region and published on the ADS website.
+ADS website - see popularity poll results

 • Select cultivars that you have seen growing well in another local garden.
 These make a good choice because you already know that they perform well in your area.

 • Finally, get recommendations from daylily growers in your area.
+Locate a local daylily club and go to one of their meetings.
 Daylily folks are a friendly lot and most will be more than happy to tell you about their favorites.

 --- PRICES ---